You're Sixteen: Critical reception

+Controversy

 Some retrospective commentary on "You're Sixteen" condemned it for sexualizing a teenager.
 In 2021, Troy L. Smith of Cleveland.com wrote "In his defense, Ringo Starr did not write 'You're Sixteen.'
 His hit is a cover of a Johnny Burnette song written by the Sherman Brothers.
 Of course, that doesn’t excuse Starr’s judgment as a 33-year-old man releasing a song about a love for a 16-year-old girl."
 In 2019, Tom Breihan of Stereogum reviewed the song negatively, writing that, as it relates to musicians courting or having sex with teenagers, "Ringo Starr wasn't the worst offender of his era, and there's plenty of plausible deniability built into 'You're Sixteen.'
 But it's still a gross song.
 And even if it wasn't gross, it's not like it has any real musical merit.
 Maybe people thought this shit was cute then, but it's not cute now, and I won't be sad if I never hear 'You're Sixteen' again."